-Instructors can set up Turnitin assignments in their Blackboard courses to let students submit papers.
+Instructors can set up Turnitin assignments in their Blackboard courses to let students submit assignments.
 The instructions below are intended to help students use this resource within Blackboard.
 Information is also available for using Turnitin outside of the Blackboard environment.

 If Turnitin is utilized in a course, the instructor is encouraged to inform students via a statement included in the syllabus.
 Students should remove their names and any other personally identifying information from their papers prior to submission to Turnitin.

-Submitting a Turnitin Assignment - To submit a Turnitin assignment:
+To submit a Turnitin assignment:

 Students may be permitted one submission per Turnitin assignment or multiple submissions depending upon how the assignment is configured by the instructor.
 According to the Turnitin site, when multiple submissions are permitted, only one Originality Report will be processed in a 24 hour period; reports "for second or subsequent submissions will require a 24 hour delay before the Originality Report begins processing."
 Therefore, students should be careful to select the correct file before clicking on the Submit button when multiple submissions are allowed.
 Instructors may also set up a draft Turnitin assignment allowing students to submit their papers to check for possible plagiarism prior to their final paper submission.
 Once the final assignment is submitted, it will be stored in Turnitin global student paper repository.